 Day 5 - Explore the South coast of Iceland

-This morning, hit the road to enjoy the attractions of the Golden Circle before the crowds.
+This morning, hit the road to enjoy the attractions of the Golden Circle before the crowds (approximately 5 hours driving in total).
 Head to Geysir which gave its name to the international word geyser, watch the most popular geyser, Stokkur (the Churn) which erupts about every 10 minutes.
 Then continue on to see the beautiful Gullfoss waterfall, the two-tiered waterfall is one of the most well-known and beautiful in Iceland.
 It is so large, it's difficult to see it all from one viewpoint!

 Then make your way around the beautiful South Coast of Iceland, travelling via Dyrhólaey (Iceland's southernmost point accessible via a short detour on Road 218) and the Reynishverfi’s scenic black beach with basalt columns.
 Vik is a good spot for a late lunch before continuing on to Kirkjubæjarklaustur.
 You’ll pass through part of the moss-covered Skaftáreldahraun lava field, believed to be the largest lava field created from one eruption.
 Take a small detour and walk to Fjadrargljufur Canyon.
 In Kirkjubæjarklaustur you’ll find a number of lesser known attractions such as a small waterfall (Systrafoss), Kirkjugólf (Church Floor) basalt columns, and lots of craters.
 Your accomodation is close by this evening.

-Day 7 - Relax at the Blue Lagoon with a premium package
+Day 7 - Svínafellsjökull glacier walk and then relax at the Blue Lagoon

-After breakfast, make your way to the Blue Lagoon for a relaxing experience and dinner.
+After the activity, make your way to the Blue Lagoon for a relaxing experience and dinner.
 (Return your hire car at the Keflavik Airport tomorrow morning.)